 As a pioneering father of design, it is one of the leading exporters of beauty and quality.
 Even as production processes become more technological, Italian companies continue to embrace the country's strong tradition of handmade, high quality craftsmanship.
 This has allowed it to maintain the hallmark of innovation and aesthetic that is associated with the term 'Made in Italy', and which continues to see the country at the forefront of design today.
 Architectours.it is a great opportunity to meet and network with design protagonists, while getting a behind-the-scenes look at the industry.
 We want to connect architects and interior designers with all aspects of Italy's design scene.

 The first educational tours are taking place in the Northeast region of Veneto.
-The four pioneering companies involved in our pilot project cover a range of sectors: Magis - a jewel in the furniture design world that has been collaborating with leading international creatives for more than 40 years; Valcucine - who has been at the forefront of the premium kitchen sector for more than 35 years; Lago - one of the most eclectic Italian design brands that proposes new visions and models for living and has been in the business for more than 30 years; And, Kristalia - a company working in the panorama of furniture design that has been defending the concept of 'Made in Italy' for more than 20 years.
+The four pioneering companies that are involved in our pilot project cover a range of sectors: Magis - a lodestar in the furniture design world that has been collaborating with leading international creatives for more than 40 years; Valcucine - who has been at the forefront of the premium kitchen sector for more than 35 years; Lago - one of the most eclectic Italian design brands that proposes new visions and models for living and has been in the business for more than 30 years; and, Kristalia - a company working in the panorama of furniture design that has been defending the concept of 'Made in Italy' for more than 20 years.
 Architectours will take you on a journey to these premium Italian design companies, providing you with an authentic tourism experience that will give you a better understanding of the roots of Italian design.

 For more info please contact